-- H5.7.4.1 The goal of the Natural Heritage System is: - to protect areas which have been identified as having environmental significance or contain natural hazards including valleylands, wetlands, watercourses and other hazardous lands, based on the functional recommendations of the Premier Gateway Scoped Subwatershed Study, and - b) to ensure that the Natural Heritage System will be resilient to the impacts of the adjacent urban development and climate change by achieving enhanced ecological and hydrologic features and functions. - H5.7.4.2 The Natural Heritage System reflects the systems approach taken to ensure the protection, preservation and enhancement of the key features, buffers, linkages and enhancement areas and to maintain biological diversity.
-The Natural Heritage System is a critical component of a healthy community and helps to define the character of the area. - H5.7.4.3 Lands within the Natural Heritage System will be protected and enhanced over time, and the following uses may be permitted in accordance with the objectives of the Secondary Plan, other policies of this Plan and Conservation Halton Regulations: - a) existing agricultural operations; - b) single detached dwellings on existing lots;
+H5.7.4.1 The goal of the Natural Heritage System is:

+- a) to protect areas which have been identified as having environmental significance or contain natural hazards including valleylands, woodlands, wetlands, watercourses and other hazardous lands, based on the functional recommendations of the Premier Gateway Scoped Subwatershed Study, and - b) to ensure that the Natural Heritage System will be resilient to the impacts of the adjacent urban development and climate change by achieving enhanced ecological and hydrologic features and functions. - H5.7.4.2 The Natural Heritage System is a critical component of a healthy community and helps to define the character of the area.
+The Natural Heritage System reflects the systems approach taken to ensure the protection, preservation and enhancement of natural features and to maintain biological diversity and ecological functions of the area. - H5.7.4.3 Lands within the Natural Heritage System will be protected and enhanced over time, and the following uses may be permitted in accordance with the objectives of the Secondary Plan, and subject to other policies of this Plan, applicable Zoning By-laws, and Conservation Halton Regulations: - a) existing agricultural operations; - b) single detached dwellings on existing lots;

 - c) passive non-motorized recreational uses, such as nature viewing and pedestrian trail activities, only on publicly owned lands; - d) forest, wildlife and fisheries management; - e) archaeological activities; - f) essential transportation and utility facilities; and, - g) essential watershed management and flood and erosion control projects carried out or supervised by a public authority. - H5.7.4.4 Where any land within the Natural Heritage System designation is held under private ownership, this Plan will not be construed as implying that such areas are free and open to the general public.
-The Town will seek to obtain dedication of these lands through the development review process. - H5.7.4.5 Where new development is proposed on a site, part of which is designated Natural Heritage System, such lands shall not be considered acceptable as part of the dedication for park purposes as required by the Planning Act. - H5.7.4.6 The lands in the Natural Heritage System shown on Schedule H5 consist of the following Key Features and functions: - 1) Key Features, which include: - a) significant habitat of endangered and threatened species, - b) significant wetlands, - c) significant coastal wetlands, - d) significant woodlands, - e) significant valleylands, - f) significant wildlife habitat, - g) significant areas of natural and scientific interest, - h) fish habitat. - 2) enhancements to the Key Features - 3) linkages, - 4) buffers, - 5) watercourses that are within Conservation Halton Regulation Limit or that provide a linkage to a wetland or a significant woodland, and - 6) wetlands other than those considered significant - H5.7.4.7 The Natural Heritage System may include additional lands beyond identified natural heritage features and their buffers, which are identified through an approved Subwatershed Impact Study as being a Key Feature and/or which provide additional enhancement to the system.
-These enhancements provide for increased ecological services such as wildlife habitat and movement opportunities, increased buffering to natural heritage features, and restoration opportunities including additional vegetation plantings.
+The Town will seek to obtain dedication of these lands through the development review process. - H5.7.4.5 Where new development is proposed on a site, part of which is designated Natural Heritage System, such lands shall not be considered acceptable as part of the dedication for park purposes as required by the Planning Act. - H5.7.4.6 The Natural Heritage System shown on Schedule H5 is a systems approach to protecting and enhancing natural features and functions and consists of the following components: - 1) Key Features, which include: - a) habitat of endangered and threatened species, - b) significant wetlands, - c) significant woodlands, - d) significant valleylands, - e) significant wildlife habitat, - f) significant areas of natural and scientific interest, - g) fish habitat,